Ealing: Music

-White Lies are also from Ealing.
+White Lies (formed in 2007) are also from Ealing.

-Violinist Nona Liddell was born in Ealing and attended the Notting Hill and Ealing High School.
+Singer songwriter Isaac Gracie, who released his self titled debut album in 2018, is from Ealing.

+Singer songwriter Kirsty MacColl lived and recorded at 48 Mount Park Road for 15 years until her untimely death in 2000.

 Sport

 Ealing is home to Ealing Trailfinders Rugby Club.
 Due to the nearby football teams, Brentford Football Club and Queens Park Rangers, it long lacked its own.
 Since late 2008, Ealing Town Football Club has been registered with the Football Association and competes.
 Other football clubs such Old Actonians youth FC, Pitshanger youth FC and Non-League football club Hanwell Town F.C. play in local leagues.

 Gaelic Games have a prominent role in the Irish community in Ealing with successful clubs such as St. Joseph's GAA and Tir Chonaill GAA in neighbouring Perivale and Greenford.

 Ealing has a local running club: Ealing, Southall & Middlesex AC, founded in 1920.
-It counted double Olympic champion Kelly Holmes among its several club records to her name. members.
+It counted double Olympic champion Kelly Holmes among its several club records to her name.

 ESC D3 Triathlon Club is also based in Ealing.
 D3 Triathletes compete in triathlons both locally and internationally across all distances and formats including Olympic Distance and Ironman.
 Though an independent club it is supported by the Ealing Swimming Club based at Gurnell Leisure Centre.